Assistant Professor in Popular Music (1.0 FTE)

 Popular Music Studies within Arts, Culture and Media

-Popular Music Studies within the department of Arts, Culture and Media is the focal point for research and teaching within the field of popular music.
-The music track offers BA courses in popular music history and theory as well as interarts courses which foreground the prominent role of popular music and media practices within culture and society.
-MA seminars highlight popular music within a variety of contexts and fields such as music and politics, gender and sexuality, technology, sound design, mobility studies, and globalisation.
-Within the broader BA programme in Arts, Culture and Media, the department attracts some 100 to 150 students each year from all over the world.
-For their degree, students combine an arts specialisation within music, film or theatre with a professional framework of analysis and criticism or arts policy and management.
+Popular Music Studies is a core emphasis of research and teaching within the music track of the Arts, Culture and Media (ACM) program.
+This track offers BA courses in music and popular music history and theory as well as interarts courses which foreground the prominent role of (popular) music and media practices within culture and society.
+MA seminars highlight popular music within a variety of contexts and fields such as music and politics, gender and sexuality, technology, sound design, mobility studies, and globalization.
+The BA program in Arts, Culture and Media attracts some 100 to 150 students each year from all over the world.
+Students combine an arts specialization within music, film or theatre with a secondary arts specialization and with a professional framework of analysis and criticism or arts policy and cultural entrepreneurship.
 Our innovative interdisciplinary and interarts framework attracts forward thinking students interested in exploring the interconnections between various arts worlds and practices.
-Popular music staff research topics range from European popular music within music video and film, to jazz performance and curatorial practices within digital media, popular music, national identity and populism, to the unorthodox aesthetic affordances of music technology, and the role of the voice and sound design within music and theatre.
+Our popular music staff research topics range from European popular music within music video and film, to jazz performance and curatorial practices within digital media, to popular music, national identity and populism, to the unorthodox aesthetic affordances of music technology, and the role of the voice and sound design within music and theatre.

-The Faculty of Arts is seeking one full-time Lecturer (Assistant Professor) in Popular Music, Sound and Media Cultures.
-Candidates should have experience teaching and researching popular music and exhibit knowledge of a range of analytical perspectives from critical musicology and ethnomusicology to practice-based research.
-Areas of specialisation are not predetermined but one or more of the following are especially of interest: hip hop, electronic dance music, rock, popular musics of Asia, Africa or Europe, or the music industries.
-We also welcome scholars specialising in music and technology within digital platforms such as modern production techniques, or the affordances of music technologies within other media such as video game sound and music, interactive and VR music videos, and AI music.
+The Faculty of Arts is seeking one full-time Lecturer (Assistant Professor, in Dutch: Universitair Docent) in Popular Music, Sound and Media Cultures.
+Candidates should have a demonstrable record of excellence in teaching, experience in researching popular music, and exhibit knowledge of a range of analytical perspectives such as critical musicology and/or ethnomusicology and/or music sociology and/or practice-centred research approaches.
+Areas of specialization are not predetermined but one or more of the following are especially of interest: hip hop, electronic dance music, rock, popular musics within and beyond the Anglo-American context, or music industry studies.
+We also welcome scholars specializing in music and technology within digital platforms such as modern production techniques, or the affordances of music technologies within other media such as video game sound and music, interactive and VR music videos, and AI music.
 Knowledge of the interrelations between popular music, new media and other arts disciplines and fields including arts criticism, film studies, theatre and performance art, and media studies is also valued.

 Research is conducted within the Groningen Institute for the Study of Culture (ICOG) and its Research Centre Arts in Society, specifically the Music, Sound and Culture research group.
 ICOG and the Faculty of Arts provide ample support in applying for bids with national and international funding agencies.
 There is also an annual travel budget for conference participations and other research-related activities.

-● teach and supervise students in the department’s undergraduate and graduate programmes, specifically popular music and interarts related courses as well as in the specialisation of Popular Music, Sound and Media Cultures in the MA programme of Arts & Culture
+● teach and supervise students in the department’s undergraduate and graduate programmes, specifically popular music and interarts related courses as well as in the specialization of Popular Music, Sound and Media Cultures in the MA program of Arts & Culture

 ● participate actively in curriculum development, design and administration of course modules

-● carry out and eventually also generate high-quality research in above mentioned fields
+● generate high-quality research in above mentioned fields

 ● external grant acquisition